I WAS LISTENING to a fitness podcast the other day in which the host argued vociferously against the idea of a low-carbohydrate diet

 Interestingly I found myself agreeing with the points he was making while completely disagreeing with his conclusion.

-On a purely scientific basis I couldn’t find fault in his logic.
-But I did wonder whether he had truly considered the practical advantages of a low-carbohydrate diet.
+I couldn’t find fault in his logic but I did wonder whether he had truly considered the practical advantages of a low-carbohydrate diet.

 “If you're looking to lose weight then as long as you are in a calorific deficit there’s nothing wrong with having brown rice, boiled potatoes or quinoa,” he said as he outlined his stance that between 30-40 per cent of total dietary intake should come from carbohydrate sources.

 When he said ‘nothing wrong’ it occurred to me that he clearly wasn't talking from a taste perspective.

 Now from a nutritional standpoint there is absolutely nothing wrong with putting these high-fibre, nutrient-dense carbohydrates in your diet, but when it comes to putting something tasty in your mouth I’m not so convinced.

 If we reflect on the science, carbohydrates are broken down to glycogen which is our body’s preferred source of energy during exercise, and since we know exercise is essential for health it makes sense that we need a healthy dose of carbohydrates in our lives.

 The problem is that when many people get the green light for carbohydrates they rarely punch the air and think “Hell yeah, brown rice is back on the menu!”

 Instead they’re more likely to be thinking of a multitude of breads and pastas and noodles and French fries.
 So previously banned foods like burgers, pizza, chicken chow mein, Pad Thai, lasagne are back on their plates, pretty much everything but brown rice and boiled potatoes.